Updated on by Hayley Brown

 It provides access to data for any member of an organisation globally in real time.
 It has the goal to help an organisation understand and manage its data regardless of form, location or application.

 Data is an invaluable resource for organisations worldwide, but the issue is that it can be siloed within platforms.
 Data fabric integrates data across applications making the data available everywhere it is needed.
 According to Gartner, “by 2024, data fabric deployments will quadruple efficiency in data utilization while cutting human-driven data management tasks in half.”

 Data fabric helps create a single source of truth from the data across an organisation.
 According to Accenture “embracing a data-driven approach enables fact-based decision-making, which has the power to help any department within your organization achieve better business outcomes.”
 These outcomes can be as high as up to 30% annual growth.

 Cybersecurity and Privacy

-A new security strategy called a Cybersecurity Mesh provides an architecture for an integrated approach to a businesses information technology assets.
+A new security strategy called a Cybersecurity Mesh provides an architecture for an integrated approach to a business’s information technology assets.
 No matter where they are located.
-According to Gartner this is one possibility to help reduce individual security incidents by an average of 90%.
+According to Gartner, this is one possibility to help reduce individual security incidents by an average of 90%.

 A Digital-Ready Culture

 Now as we are teetering into a post-pandemic world, organisations are under increasing pressure to digitise quickly at scale.
-For those who haven’t even started need to catch up for their survival.
+Those who haven’t even started need to catch up for their survival.